Event Tracking

 • During the event preview mode your visit is NOT counted nor do your actions cause any event trigger count.

-Hint: Our tracking may not currently capture data from invisible elements that appear only after a user interacts with the website.
+Hint: Our tracking may not currently capture data from invisible elements that appear only after a visitor interacts with the website.
 This includes elements like login text input fields, search fields revealed by clicking an icon, etc. These interactive elements may appear as "0" on the live preview because they aren't visible when the page first loads, but they are tracked correctly on the table.
 We're currently working on improvements to capture data from these dynamic elements in the future.

 It is essential to understand the behavior of the line diagram.
-After grouping the data within the table, it becomes evident that to view the line diagram for a specific group, users must set the filter beforehand.
-Additionally, users have the option to select or deselect items within this group, streamlining the data to their needs.
+After grouping the data within the table, it becomes evident that to view the line diagram for a specific group, you must set the filter beforehand.
+Additionally, you have the option to select or deselect items within this group, streamlining the data to their needs.
 Deselecting an item will result in the removal of its corresponding line from the diagram.

 Important Hints: